Heroin is a highly addictive street drug derived from morphine, a common opiate used in medical settings for pain relief.

 Heroin Withdrawal Timeline

 Heroin is classified as a short-acting opioid.
-This means the drug takes effect rapidly and also leaves the bloodstream rather quickly.
+This means the drug takes effect rapidly and also leaves the bloodstream relatively quickly.
 That being said, heroin withdrawal is different for everyone.
 The exact timeline for withdrawal depends on a few factors, like how long you’ve been using and whether or not you struggle with other addictions or mental health conditions.

 Typically, heroin withdrawal symptoms start within 6-12 hours of the last dose.
 They peak in the first two or three days and taper off after 5-10 days.
 Some people experience post-acute withdrawal syndrome, in which symptoms persist for weeks or even months.

 Detox is the first step on the road to recovery from heroin addiction.
-Here at Castle Craig, we operate our own, specialised medical detox centre to help you stop using heroin and safely move through the withdrawal process before seamlessly transitioning into inpatient care.
+Here at Castle Craig, we operate our own specialised medical detox centre to help you stop using heroin and safely move through the withdrawal process before seamlessly transitioning into inpatient care.

 Detoxing from heroin is best done with professional support.
 During medically assisted detox at Castle Craig, your safety and comfort are our highest priority.
 You’ll receive 24/7 care from our highly trained staff, with the ability to request medical attention at the press of a button.